Home OPNsense as a WireGuard Server with Site-to-Site VPN

 4. Name - wgopn1-memestor

 These names wont be seen anywhere outside of this config screen.
-BUT, you will see the interface name when you go to assign an interface.
+BUT, you will see an interface name when you go to assign an interface.

 5. Public Key - Hit the cog.
 You will see a series of characters with an equals sign that will always appear at the end.

-6. Keep hitting the cog until a public key with a series of numbers and letters appears without any special characters.
+6. Keep hitting the cog until a public key with a series of numbers and letters appears without any special characters (except the = indicates the end of the key).

 7. Listen Port - 51820